zhwm/MRCorge/README.md

 ## Overview

 Mendelian randomization using polygenic exposures can be significantly biased by horizontal pleiotropy.
-Built on the core gene hypothesis, we developed MR CORGE to identify putative core instruments that are more likely to affect genes with a direct biological role in exposures to reduce the risk of horizontal pleiotropy.
+Built on the core gene hypothesis, we developed MR Corge to identify putative core instruments that are more likely to affect genes with a direct biological role in exposures to reduce the risk of horizontal pleiotropy.

 ## Installation

-To install the lastest version of MR CORGE:
+To install the lastest version of MR Corge:

 ```
 devtools::install_github("zhwm/MRCorge")